Board of Supervisors

 the section on Deferred Compensation removing the reference to

-plan contribution options including 401 (a) contributions with no
+contribution options including 401 (a) contributions with no changes to

 FUNDING: General Fund.